Course: Data Structures and Algorithms (CS 212)

 Incompletes: Incomplete grades will not be given except for strong extenuating circumstances, such as significant illness or a death in the family.

 Collaboration: You may discuss homework and programs with your fellow students -- but your work and your programs must be your own.
 Copying someone else's answer or program directly is not allowed.
 If you look at and copy someone else's code while typing your own program, you are cheating.
+Program you submit will be uploaded to an online resource to identify copying.

 Attendance is required.
 I will occasionally take attendance; I also sometimes notice someone is absent even if I haven't taken attendance.
 I will report excessive absences to the student life office.